emacsorphanage/libegit2/README.md

 functions in the [libgit2 reference](https://libgit2.github.com/libgit2/#HEAD) should translate more-or-less directly to Emacs, in the following sense:

 - Function names are the same, except with underscores replaced by hyphens.
-That makes `git-` the universal prefix for this module.
+The prefix is changed from `git-` to `libgit-`.
-- Predicate functions are given a `-p` suffix, and words like "is" are removed, e.g. `git_repository_is_bare` becomes `git-repository-bare-p`.
+- Predicate functions are given a `-p` suffix, and words like "is" are removed, e.g. `git_repository_is_bare` becomes `libgit-repository-bare-p`.
 - Output parameters become return values.
 - Error codes become error signals (type `giterr`).
 - Return types map to their natural Emacs counterparts, or opaque user pointers when not applicable